 Sure, setting up your own web server is a highly educational experience that can feel like a major accomplishment to those tech-minded adventurers out there.
 If you’re looking to save even more money, keep in mind the expenses associated with hosting your own site: equipment, electricity, and your time.

 Ultimately, though, just because you can do something doesn’t mean you should.
 Why go through this lengthy and painful process when there are tons of hosts with instant setup and activation?

 Our Recommendation: Register a Custom Domain Name for Free

 At the risk of sounding redundant, you technically can host a website without owning a domain — but you’ll likely pay more in the long run.
-Sure, you’ll save a few bucks a year, but what about the quality, speed, and reliability of the hosting service powering your pride and joy?
+Sure, you’ll save a few bucks a year, but what about the hosting service’s quality, speed, and reliability powering your pride and joy?

 Trust us, we’re all about a good deal, saving money, and simplifying things as much as possible.
-But for a website that you want to last and admirably represent you or your brand, a custom domain is definitively the way to go.
+But a custom domain is the way to go for a website that you want to last and admirably represent you or your brand.